Skip to Main Content

 About The Book

-A genre-bending debut story collection about the bonds and bounds of community and what it means to call a place home, perfect for fans of Friday Black and Her Body and Other Parties.
+An eerie, irresistible debut story collection about the bonds and bounds of community and what it means to call a place home, “perfect for readers of Margaret Atwood and Carmen Maria Machado” (Booklist).

-“A writer to watch if there ever was one.” —Nana Kwame Adjei-Brenyah, New York Times bestselling author of Friday Black
+“A writer to watch if there ever was one.”
+Nana Kwame Adjei-Brenyah, author of Chain-Gang All-Stars

 A group of women contemplate violence after they’re sent into foreign territory to make husbands of the enemy.
 A support network of traumatized joggers meets to discuss the bodies they’ve found on their runs.
 And a town replaces its Confederate monument with a rotating cast of local residents.
 Slippery but muscular, sly but electric, this stunning debut collection moves from horror to magical realism to satire with total authority.
 In these stories, characters build and remake their sense of home, be it with one another or within themselves.